aflittlejohns/ign-po-mod/docs/docs/2-alittlejohns-docs/2-Components/Input/Valve Command.md

 <br />
 <br />

-A component for parameter visualisation and authorised parameter entry.
+A faceplate component for aauthorised user multi-port valve control.
 The appearence may be appropriately styled.
 Full menu of [style options](https://www.docs.inductiveautomation.com/docs/8.1/appendix/reference-pages/style-reference) is available for text, background, margin and padding, border, shape and miscellaneous.
 You can also specify a [style class](https://www.docs.inductiveautomation.com/docs/8.1/ignition-modules/perspective/styles/style-classes).

 ## Properties